JasonTuyen/personal-site/src/pages/posts/study-abroad-seoul.md

 * Learned to be more adaptable, flexible, resilient, and confident (away from my usual support system)
 * Had to solve problems on my own (lived on my own off-campus in a foreign country)
 * Improved communication skills (overcame language and cultural barriers)
-* Tried new things and collected a bunhc of "first experiences"
+* Tried new things and collected a bunch of "first experiences"
 * Organized and recorded every one of my cafe visits in a spreadsheet